simard-landscape-lab/sari-tutorial/readme.md

 ### Windows

 I tested this on Windows 10 using the anaconda distribution.
-Download [here](https://www.anaconda.com/distribution/) and follow the instructions.
+Download the anaconda distribution [here](https://www.anaconda.com/distribution/) and follow the instructions (we selected the default options when prompted during installation).
 After you have successfully downloaded python, do the following:

 1. Download repository.
 2. Open the [anaconda prompt application](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-win), which will have been downloaded if you used the Anaconda distribution above.